 b.
 Medicaid Agency Oversight of Operating Agency Performance.
 When the waiver is not operated by the Medicaid agency, specify the functions that are expressly delegated through a memorandum of understanding (MOU) or other written document, and indicate the frequency of review and update for that document.
 Specify the methods that the Medicaid agency uses to ensure that the operating agency performs its assigned waiver operational and administrative functions in accordance with waiver requirements.
-Also specify the frequency of Medicaid agency assessment of operating agency performance:
+Also specify the frequency of

-As indicated in section 1 of this appendix, the waiver is not operated by a separate agency of the State.
-Thus this section does not need to be completed.
+Aedicaid agency assessment of operating agency performance: As indicated in section 1 of this appendix, the waiver is not operated by a separate agency of the State.
+Thus his section does not need to be completed.

-- 3. Use of Contracted Entities.
-Specify whether contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable) (select one): - Yes.
-Contracted entities perform waiver operational and administrative functions on behalf of the Medicaid
+3. Use of Contracted Entities.
+Specify whether contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable) (select one):

+Yes.
+Contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or operating agency (if applicable).